davidcardonadev/davidcardonadev.github.io/README.md

 I plan to populate my garden with plants on:

-- The stack I'm using: JavaScript, TypeScript, React, styled-components, GraphQL
+- The stack I'm using: Python, Pandas, SQL, PowerBI, Tableu,MS Excel.
 - Misc stuff eg how to use DevTools, the DOM, writing tests, my fav tech people
 - Projects I build
 - My journey as a Engineer